Nikk313/CICDPracticeKN/README.md

-# CICDPracticeKN
+# GithubActionTesting
-For practice of CI/CD taught by Krish Naik
+For practice of Github Action Testing taught by Krish Naik